Skip to main content

 Korean Garden 'Seoul Garden' in the Gardens of the World

-How about a journey around the world, packed into a day trip?
-We start in England, travel on to the Orient and China and finally explore South East Asia - all without a plane ticket or jet lag.
-The gardens of the world allow us to dream far away for a few hours.
-With the winding gardens, consisting of exotic plants, this is truly an oasis.
-In between you can enjoy a drink and delicious food in one of the cafés for further explorations.
+How about a trip around the world, all packed into a day trip?
+We start in England, travel on to the Orient and China, and finally explore South-East Asia. – And all without a plane ticket or jet lag.
+The Gardens of the World allow us to dream ourselves far away for a few hours.

 Where: Blumberger Damm 44, Marzahn